It is Stefan von Molyneux forhead from freedomain.com.

 I believe your view on this is a bit too simplistic.

-I understand at first glance, it may seem so, but if you follow the money, like also like the Jaguar, like it's like the companies is like doing self-harm.
+I understand at first glance it may seem so, but if you follow the money, like also, like the JPR, like it's like the companies is like doing self harm.

-Well, no, no, no, it's very deliberate for sure.
+No, no, no, it's very deliberate, for sure.

 I mean, I'm aware that there are a lot of investment companies that give, that base their investment upon ESG points and DEI mandates and so on.

-Like I actually worked in my early 20s, I worked in a major Canadian corporation in the HR department on diversity and mandates and so on.
+Like I actually worked in my early twenties, I worked in a major Canadian corporation in the HR department on diversity and mandates and so on.

-So I've been aware of this stuff for, I mean, coming on 40 years.
+So I've been aware of this stuff for, I mean, coming on forty years.

-And so, yeah, I'm aware of all that.
+And so, yeah, I'm aware of all of that.

 You know, I had significant ambitions when I was in the business world, right?

-I co-founded a company, grew it to, yeah, fairly decent size and was the chief technical officer and so on.
+I co-founded the company, grew it to fairly decent size and was the chief technical officer and so on.

 And it just was like repulsive to me.